DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 Fiber vs. DSL

-DSL and fiber are complete opposites in terms of speeds and coverage.
+DSL and fiber are complete opposites in terms of speed and coverage.
 Fiber is a newer wired internet form with less coverage than DSL.
 However, fiber expansion projects currently underway help ensure an increase in availability.
 DSL usually runs over preexisting lines, making setup easy, while fiber requires professional installation services to run the fiber-optic cables to your house.
 Internet providers such as CenturyLink offer both DSL and fiber plans.

 How to Choose a Wired Internet Connection